baasbox/docs/source/index.md

 That’s all!
 BaasBox is ready to go and to serve your apps!
 To stop the server just halt (Ctrl-C) the shell script.

 # Configuration
 BaasBox does not need any configuration to start.
-However you can modify many parameters to fit your specific needs.
+However, you can modify many parameters to fit your specific needs.
 You can act on different setting levels depending on your goal.
 The setting levels are: